-We are an small team of seasoned experience designers making interactive installations safer to use through advanced contactless technologies.
+We are a team of seasoned experience designers making interactive installations safer to use through advanced touchless technologies.

 With the emergence of the coronavirus pandemic, a new problem emerged for the interactive experience industry.
 It quickly became clear that fears of contracting disease from touching shared surfaces could jeopardize the effectiveness of millions of public-facing touchscreens globally.
 As a team with a long history of designing advanced touch-driven installations